ctkjose/moi3d/doc_scripting.md

 > TIP: `moi.command.execCommand()` also accepts the file path to a javascript file.

 You can create a dialog for your command by adding an HTML file with the same name as the javascript and the extension ".htm".
-If an html file is found a dialog is loaded on the top of side panel.
+If an HTML file is found a dialog is loaded on the top of the side panel.

-> **Command Cache** Commands are loaded during its first use and cached from that point on.
+> **Command Cache** Commands are loaded during their first use and cached from that point on.
 You can disable the cache by editing your `moi.ini`.
 In the `[UI]` section add the line `DisableFileCaching=y`.

 To install a command copy the `.js` and `.htm` files to your user `commands` folder.

+## Startup Scripts ##

+In addition of commands, your can execute arbitrary javascript on **MoI** startup, and we call them "startup scripts".
+These scripts are intended to modify or add functionality in a global scope.
+The scripts will run right before the main window is displayed - note that if the script puts up a modal dialog the main window won't show until the script finishes.
+Scripts will be run in alphabetical order.

+To install a startup script copy the `.js` and `.htm` files to your user `startup` folder.

 ## Execution of Commands and UI ##

-If your command has a UI (an html file) the execution first loads the HTML, which means objects and variables declared in your JS file are not available to the html just yet.
-The JS file is executed after the window load is completed.
+If your command has a UI (an HTML file) the execution first loads the HTML, which means objects and variables declared in your JS file are not available to the html just yet.

 MoI will parse the HTML and locate tags that start with the prefix `moi:`, for example `<moi:CommandDoneCancel>`, and replace them with a corresponding HTML template file found in its "ui" folder.
 The HTML template file has the same name as the tag for example "CommandDoneCancel.htm".

+The JS file is executed after the window load is completed.

 The code in the main js script is executed sequentially.
 When the execution terminates the command is done.

 > Global variables (window scope/object) you create in your HTML will be available to your main js script using the object `moi.ui.commandUI`.
 For example, if in my HTML we have something like `var myvariable;` (in the global/window scope), then in your main js you access the variable as `moi.ui.commandUI.myvariable`.

-## Startup Scripts ##

-In addition of commands your can execute arbitrary javascript on **MoI** startup, and we call them "startup scripts".
-These scripts are intended to modify or add functionality in a global scope.
-The scripts will run right before the main window is displayed - note that if the script puts up a modal dialog the main window won't show until the script finishes.
-Scripts will be run in alphabetical order.

-To install a startup script copy the `.js` and `.htm` files to your user `startup` folder.

 ## Notes JS Brigde ##